dineshkummarc/catalog2/README.md

 ## Third-party code

-For licensing information of the above third-party components please see `THIRDPARTY.md`.
+For licensing information of the third-party components please see `THIRDPARTY.md`.

 ## License